Rothamsted/knetminer/revision-history.md

 ## Backend updates
-- API URL auto-discovery in the UI code
 - Overhauled KnetMiner configuration.
+- New /graphinfo/concept-info endpoint to retrieve node properties.
+- The text mining tool (from KnetBuilder) has been extended to allow for stop words which should be excluded from the text mining search.
+- Bugfixes to Google Analytics for KnetMiner (with new configuration options for deployers).
+- Cleaned up dataset data and configuration throughout KnetMiner and KnetMiner dependencies.

+## APIs
+- API URL auto-discovery in the UI code.
 - New API to help the client get information on the available species and related information.
+- KnetMiner now uses the same labels as the CytoscapeJS plugin (from KnetBuilder).
 - Cleaning of JSON formats for the split genome API.
-- New /graphinfo/concept-info endpoint to retrieve node properties
-- KnetMiner now uses the same labels as the CytoscapeJS plugin (from KnetBuilder).
-- The text mining tool (from KnetBuilder) has been extended to allow for stop words which should be excluded from the text mining search.
 - API exception logging has been improved.
 - Network API can now export plainJSON format.
-- Bugfixes to Google Analytics for KnetMiner (with new configuration options for deployers).
-- Cleaned up dataset data and configuration throughout KnetMiner and KnetMiner dependencies.

 ## ETL updates
 - New workflow for text mining, including (1) more gene name stop words and (2) expanded gene synonym searches